holidayjo/glaucoma-detection-research/README.md

 <!-- About -->
 ## About

 A collection of jupyter notebooks and python scripts for glaucoma detection research.
-See [here](https://ieeexplore.ieee.org/document/10436242)
+See [here](https://ieeexplore.ieee.org/document/10436242).

+This documentation is work in progress, feel free to add or request more information as needed.

 <!-- File Tree -->
 ## File Tree